-Treatment should be initiated with an understanding of the environmental and language context of the client and the client's family, and every effort should be made to minimize or remove physical, cultural, linguistic, and institutional barriers to intervention.
+Treatment should be initiated with an understanding of the environmental and language context of the client/patient and the client's/patient's family, and every effort should be made to minimize or remove physical, cultural, linguistic, and institutional barriers to intervention.
 Culturally relevant stimuli and experiences are to be included in intervention programs as appropriate.
 During intervention, audiologists and SLPs consider the nature of family and caregiver involvement.
-Considerations that may influence client and family expectations of the clinician and therapeutic process include
+Selected considerations that may influence client/patient/family expectations of the clinician and therapeutic process include

-- cultural differences that influence the nature and level of client participation based on the client's perceptions of his/her role,
+- cultural differences that influence the nature and level of client/patient participation based on the client's/patient's perceptions of their role;

-- therapy techniques that promote behavior patterns inconsistent with family values,
+- therapy techniques that promote behavior patterns inconsistent with family values; and

-- how language and communication patterns are taught and influenced by the client/family culture and values.
+- how language and communication patterns are taught and influenced by the client's/patient's/family's culture and values.

 Factors considered when selecting appropriate audiologic intervention include the impact of cultural influence on the

 - acceptance of hearing loss as a disability;